Philosophy of Symmetry and Spacetime

 Fields as Bodies: a unified presentation of spacetime and internal gauge symmetry (2015)

-Online-only publication (cite as arxiv:1502.06539)
+Online only (cite as arxiv:1502.06539)

 Using the parametrised representation of field theory (in which the location in spacetime of a part of a field is itself represented by a map from the base manifold to Minkowski spacetime) I demonstrate that in both local and global cases, internal (Yang-Mills-type) and spacetime (Poincare) symmetries can be treated precisely on a par, so that gravitational theories may be regarded as gauge theories in a completely standard sense.